Zinc

 Key Applications

-The primary end-uses of Zinc span multiple sectors, each contributing to its classification as a critical material.
+The primary end-uses of Zinc span multiple sectors.
 The following applications represent the most significant sources of global demand:

-- Zinc oxide in rubber and ceramics — Zinc plays a vital role in zinc oxide in rubber and ceramics, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+- Zinc oxide in rubber and ceramics - Zinc is valued in zinc oxide in rubber and ceramics for its unique physical and chemical properties that are difficult to replicate with alternative materials.

-- Batteries and electronics — Zinc plays a vital role in batteries and electronics, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+- Batteries and electronics - Zinc is valued in batteries and electronics for its unique physical and chemical properties that are difficult to replicate with alternative materials.

 Demand Outlook